-One of the major contracts was the License Agreement which was described under "Net revenues of Comparison of Six Months Ended June 30, 2021 and 2022" immediately above.
-Pursuant to the terms of the License Agreement, we agreed to provide China Construction with the Drawing Platform.
+One of the major contracts was an Intelligent Drawing Review Platform License Agreement (the "License Agreement") between the VIE, as licensor, and China Construction Third Engineering Bureau Group Limited, a government owned enterprise, as licensee ("China Construction").
+Pursuant to the terms of the License Agreement, the VIE agreed to provide China Construction with an intelligent drawing review platform (the "Drawing Platform").
 The Drawing Platform was delivered, installed and commissioned in accordance with the License Agreement in 2021.
 The revenue recognized for license of the Drawing Platform was US\$11.88 million in 2021.

-In connection with the License Agreement, China Construction entered into the Support Agreement with us, which was described under "Net revenues of Comparison of Six Months Ended June 30, 2021 and 2022" immediately above.
-Pursuant to the terms of the Support Agreement, we have agreed to provide technical support and co-operation of the Drawing Platform for a term of three years.
-During the term of the Support Agreement, China Construction, with the consent of us, may license the use of the Drawing Platform to third parties.
-In such event, we shall be entitled to receive 30% of the license fee paid to China Construction by any third party.
+In connection with the License Agreement, the VIE and China Construction entered into an Operation and Technical Service Agreement of Intelligent Plan Review Platform Agreement (the "Support Agreement") pursuant to which the VIE has agreed to provide technical support and co-operation of the Drawing Platform for a term of three years.
+During the term of the Support Agreement, China Construction, with the consent of the VIE, may license the use of the Drawing Platform to third parties.
+In such event, the VIE shall be entitled to receive 30% of the license fee paid to China Construction by any third party.
 The revenue recognized of technical services for the Drawing Platform was US\$1.51 million in 2021.
+Copies of the License Agreement and the Support Agreement are included as exhibits to the registration statement of which this prospectus is a part.